|Contacts: in the U.S. Yohannes Assefa

 |in Ethiopia Omer Redi

-The Forum and Awards Luncheon are expected to attract a large number of Ethiopians, and non-Ethiopians, interested in Ethiopian Diaspora business and investment opportunities in Ethiopian and the U.S.
+The Forum and Awards Dinners are expected to attract a large number of Ethiopians from the Diaspora and Ethiopia as well as American businesses and professionals who are interested in business and investment opportunities in Ethiopian and the U.S.

-This year’s Forum marks the 8th year since The Ethiopian American begun organizing this annual event.
-In the past six years, the Forum has grown tremendously.
+This year's Forum marks the 9th year since The Ethiopian Americanbegun organizing this annual event.
+In the past 8 years, the Forum has grown tremendously.
+The Forum will be covered by EBS and will be viewed by 20 million Ethiopians all over the world.

 Note to Editors: